BenningtonComputing/advent-of-code/2021/jim/readme.txt

 https://github.com/BenningtonComputing/advent-of-code/tree/master/2021/jim

-I'm first going to start out with the Janet programming language (janet-lang.org) - new to me but looks interesting.  out.
+I'm first going to start out with the Janet programming language (janet-lang.org) - new to me but looks interesting.
 I've installed it with homebrew, on macOS 11.6.1, along with its jpm package manager (see *bootstrap* below).

  $ brew info janet
  janet: stable 1.18.1 (bottled), HEAD